c0ded00d1e12/ecen224/_labs/doorbell.md

 layout: lab
 ---

-## GitHub Classroom
-Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.

 ## Objectives

 - Learn about daemons
 - Create a program that runs on boot
 - Deal with different modes of program operation

+## Getting Started

+Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
+Next, ssh into your Raspberry Pi using VSCode and clone the repository in your home directory. **This lab should be done in VSCode on your Raspberry Pi.**

 ## Overview
 Welcome to the end of the semester!
 You have come very far in your abilities to understand how computers work under the hood and how you can control them programmatically.
 The difference between the computer you are using now and most single-use devices that exist on the market is that your Pi Z2W in its current state still acts as any normal desktop/laptop/phone.
 When you turn the device on, the operating system loads and then you are expected to start any program that you wish to have running.